Palloxin/quickedit-temporary/README.md

-# Personal Issues Dump for other apps that dont have a comfortable place where to report issues.
+# Personal Issues Dump

+Useful for other apps that dont have a comfortable place where to report issues.